Are you accidentally marketing to the wrong person?

 How does the TCPA handle reassigned numbers?

 The TCPA is a strict liability statute meaning there is no forgiveness, even for honest, good-faith mistakes.
 For reassigned numbers, this means callers can be held liable for contacting cell phone numbers for which they had previously had proper consent but have since been reassigned.
+Marketers can obtain safe harbor under certain circumstances by checking a qualified source for number reassignment before dialing.

 Why are reassigned numbers especially dangerous for marketers?

 Reassigned numbers are a dangerous potential source of TCPA litigation because consent under the TCPA is associated with the called party rather than the phone number.
+Until they are reassigned, many returned phone numbers are being converted to honeypots.
+Carriers monitor traffic to these numbers to help assist in detecting non-compliant organizations, they use that data as a factor in determining if they should label a caller as SPAM or even potentially block their calls.

 How can I avoid contacting reassigned numbers?